MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }]
 ````

 *selectsSomeTakeNames* is a list of attributes from the referenced entity that should be added to your entity.
 There's also *selectsSomeAvoidNames*, which is a list of attributes that shouldn't be added.
 Here, you only want to take *uaBrowserName* and *uaBrowserVersion* as attributes from **UserAgent**.
-You'll notice that the expected resolved attribute names were used to populate this list.
+Notice that the expected resolved attribute names were used to populate this list.

 If you had a *renameFormat* as well, you would use the attribute names after the rename format specifier has been applied: